Pontiac Mills

 24 ? unknown demolished

-25 ?
-Extension of Building 11 demolished
+25 ~1900 Extension of Building 11 for additional cotton storage demolished

 27 ? unknown demolished